 - Manufacturing defects

-- Incomplete or incorrect instructions
+- Incomplete or incorrect instructions for safe usage

 - Failure to adequately warn of hazards